 Haut Koenigsbourg Castle

 This castle south of Strasbourg was built in the 12th century, and both the Habsburgs and Wilhelm II have owned it at one point or another.
 Haut Koenigsbourg was restored extensively by Wilhelm II in 1900-1908 roughly to the era of the 1700s, with heavy emphasis on its Germanic roots.
 This was Wilhelm’s attempt to bring the newly acquired Alsace region into the German empire and make them feel included.
 While the reconstruction does lean a bit heavily to the Romantic idea of castles that fuelled the huge castle-rebuilding boom of the early 20th century, historians now admit it was not entirely badly done, and does reflect the lines of the original buildings and fortifications.
 You can tour the castle on your own with an audio guide, and unusually, this castle is open year round.
 There is a tavern on site, and in the summer months a snack bar with outdoor seating too.
-If you want to save a few Euros, pack in a lunch and eat in the picnic area, you can even book a picnic table under cover from the elements ahead of time, just contact the castle ahead of time.
+If you want to save a few Euros, pack in a lunch and eat in the picnic area, you can even book a picnic table under cover from the elements, just contact the castle ahead of time.
 From March to December there is a shuttle bus running from the Sélestat train station, which is a 20-minute train journey from Strasbourg (book your train right here in English Strasbourg-Sélestat).
 It’s worth noting you can’t take buggies into the castle, so be prepared to park it outside and carry or walk with any children.

 Our gorgeous old town on the river Neckar, long pedestrianized main shopping street, and huge romantic castle ruins looking over everything make Heidelberg a very popular day trip for everyone visiting the area.
 Of course, as a resident I would tell you to stay for a weekend, but a day trip is lovely too.
 Take in the city museum first, then have a leisurely lunch before heading up to the castle – and do the guided tour!
 Sitting between the Pfalz, the Black Forest and Swabia, the food options here are extensive.
 You can enjoy Flammkuchen (the German term for a tarte flambée, it is the same dish), tender Schwarzwälderschinken (Black Forest ham), Maultaschen (Swabian ravioli type pockets served in broth) and Spätzle (tender egg noodles).
 It’s a little further afield than some of my other suggestions, but Heidelberg Castle is very impressive, and as we often make the journey from Strasbourg to Heidelberg with guests, I think it’s worth it if you’re keen on the history of the region.
 It’s a 2-hour trip by train (book your train right here in English